aformagin/TSEssentials/README.md

 Player ECS data is only an online mirror of group memberships.
 Removing the permissions module JAR leaves the JSON files untouched, and core TSEssentials continues to boot without the module.

-The permissions admin page is registered by the optional module, but its `PermissionsAdmin.ui` document is packaged with the core plugin resources because Hytale Custom UI document lookup does not resolve resources from child-loaded optional module JARs.
+The permissions admin page is registered by the optional module, but its `PermissionsAdmin.ui` document is packaged with the core plugin resources because Hytale Custom UI document loader logic.
 The CLI commands remain the supported fallback if custom UI loading changes in a future runtime.